CLNEulalia/APIs-AJAX/readme.md

 a set of instructions for how programmers can interact with it (e.g., getting data).
 The DOM is actually an example of an API.

 Many web sites have their own data, but they can pull in other data.
 For example, many news sites have a weather widget.
 This widget gets its data from a weather resource.
 There are many APIs that can be used by individuals and companies.
-Some are totally free, some are available for a small fee, and some are really expensive.
+Some are totally free (Pokemon, Harry Potter, Weather), some are available for a small fee (Spotify, the Joke DB), and some are really expensive (super super ultra fast Stock Market + Currency Exchange DB's).

 There are APIs for
 - Weather